dwaite/connect/openid-connect-4-identity-assurance/predefined_values.md

 ## Identity Documents {#predefined_values_idd}

-This section defines identity doccument identifiers for use with this specification.
+This section defines identity document identifiers for use with this specification.

 * Identifier: `idcard`
 * Definition: An identity document issued by a country's government for the purpose of identifying a citizen.